imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/1_mesh_import.md

 > If this command is executed twice, the mesh will be scaled by $$0.001 \times 0.001=10^{-6}$$.

 {: .tip }
 > It is impossible to memorize the syntax and functionality of all OpenFOAM solvers, utilities and post-processing tools.
-Therefore, you can always execute a command with the option `-help`.
+Therefore, you can always execute a command with the optional parameter `-help`.
 This will give you a detailed list of all options and how to use them, i.e. in this example how to use the `scale` option of the mesh manipulation utility `transformPoints`.